jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_bona_allen_shoemakers.md

   </p>

   <p>
-    John Q. Allen had an arrangement with his ball club regarding trophies and prize money:  Mr. Allen retained possession of each trophy, and the players kept all of the prize money to split among themselves<sup>[<a href="#footnote-14">14</a>]</sup> &mdash; an arrangement viewed as more-than-fair by the team!
+    John Q. Allen had an arrangement with his ball club regarding trophies and prize money:  Mr. Allen retained possession of each trophy, and the players kept all of the prize money to split among themselves<sup>[<a href="#footnote-14">14</a>]</sup>&mdash;an arrangement viewed as more-than-fair by the team!
   </p>

   <h2>Hometown Field, Hometown Fans</h2>